Blistered Shishito Peppers

-Shishito peppers are easy-to-grow plants that produce in the masses of what seems like a never ending supply of glossy-green fruits.
+Shishito peppers are easy-to-grow plants that produce in the masses of what seems like a never ending supply of small glossy-green fruits which roped to be fire red.
 Very mild in heat, thin walled and petite, they need absolutely no preparation to be cooked and are done and ready to eat in minutes.
 I am fond of quick, easy, healthy and delicious - and that’s exactly what these little gems have to offer.

 For The Best Blistered Shishito Peppers Ever, the key to success is having freshly harvested peppers, good quality cooking oil, a hot cast iron skillet and the right salt!
 Let’s get cooking!

 High Heat Oil (avocado, EVOO, sunflower oil, sesame oil)

 Cast Iron Skillet

 Coat the bottom of your cast iron skillet with a thin layer of oil, and turn your burner to medium high.